 Finger Lakes Permaculture Institute

-offer as part of an online
+offer an online

 Permaculture Design Certificate course…

 Design your own project at home while earning a Certificate through the Finger Lakes Permaculture Institute.